For Emma, Forever Ago: Recording and production

-Vernon's travels brought him to his father's hunting cabin, roughly an hour's drive northwest of his hometown.
+Vernon drove to his father's hunting cabin, roughly an hour's drive northwest of his hometown.
 He and his father had often spent weekends at the 80-acre rural property—an area they dubbed "the land"—when he was growing up.
 In an interview, he described it as "a little alpine-style, timber-frame cabin."
 The cabin was not necessarily ramshackle; his father had replaced its dirt floor and installed plumbing years before.
 For roughly three weeks, Vernon sat alone in the shack, drinking beer and watching television.
 He mulled over thoughts about his relationship with Jensen, a break-up he had struggled to get over.
 He hunted his food, a practice that he had learned from his father.
 He killed two deer in his period at the property, which lasted the entire three months "and then some," according to Vernon.
 At one point, he faced a wild bear that entered the cabin late one night, enticed by his stew.
 His father would drop by "every 10 days or so," supplying his son with beer, eggs, and cheese.
 Vernon completed tasks for him, such as stripping wood, clearing brush, and stacking lumber.
 He did not intend to stay for long, viewing the excursion as "an opportunity to escape the trap of society, to not pay bills, to play music and live really cheaply."
 Instead, he stayed for three months in the harsh Wisconsin winter.